Henry II of Castile: Policy regarding Jews

 Henry was as hostile to the Jews as Peter had been friendly.
-In order to pay Bertrand du Guesclin's mercenaries, he imposed a war contribution of twenty thousand gold doubloons on the already heavily oppressed community of Toledo, and issued an order to take all the Jews of Toledo as prisoners, to give them neither food nor drink, and if they still refused to raise this enormous sum, to sell their property, both movable and immovable, at auction.
+In order to pay Bertrand du Guesclin's mercenaries, he imposed a war contribution of twenty thousand gold doubloons on the already heavily oppressed community of Toledo.
+He issued an order to take all the Jews of Toledo as prisoners, to give them neither food nor drink and if they still refused to raise this enormous sum, to sell their property, both movable and immovable, at auction.
 Nonetheless, he was compelled, owing to his financial straits, to have recourse to Jewish financiers.
-He made Don Joseph Pichon his chief tax-collector ("contador major"), and appointed several Jews farmers of the taxes.
+He made Don Joseph Pichon his chief tax collector (contador major) and appointed several Jews "farmers of the taxes".

-The demands of the Cortes in Toro (1369) and in Burgos (1374 and 1377) against the Jews harmonized perfectly with Henry's inclinations.
-He ordered the Jews to wear the humiliating badge, and forbade them to use Christian names.
-He further ordered that for short loans Christian debtors should repay only two-thirds of the principal.
-Shortly before his death Henry declared that Jews should no longer be permitted to hold public office.
+The demands of the Cortes in Toro (1369) and Burgos (1374 and 1377) against the Jews harmonized perfectly with Henry's inclinations.
+He ordered the Jews to wear the humiliating badge and forbade them to use Christian names.
+He further ordered that Christian debtors repay only two-thirds of the principal for short loans.
+Shortly before his death, Henry declared that Jews should no longer be permitted to hold public office.

 Henry was potentially the first ruler since the Visigothic King Ergica to implement anti-Jewish policies in the Iberian Peninsula.